PyroWilDx/bangdream_bot/README.md

 2. Change your game settings to those ones :
    - **Live Settings :**
-     - Note Speed : Depends on your computer (I think it should be between 1.0 and 7.0, try it yourself and see which one works the best.
+     - Note Speed : Depends on your computer (I think it should be between 1.0 and 7.0, try it yourself after finishing the setup and see which speed works the best.
 I personally use the bot with 3.0 note speed)
      - Note Size : 150%
      - Song Adjustement : As you want
      - Long Note Transparency : 100%